BreizhBienv/MachineLearning_Exercise/README.md

 ***
 #### How the AI works
 Now that I discovered a little bit of what genetic algo could do, it was time to try implementing it in a game.
 And the game I chose was Flappy Bird.<br>
+I based my AI on the NEAT algorithm, wich means I multiply inputs by weights and add them into a sum before passing it into an activation function.<br>
-This time, to know wich AI was better, I used as fitness how long the AI has survived.<br>
+To know wich AI was better, I used, as fitness, how long the AI has survived.<br>
 As for the genom shared with the offprings, I used wheights: <br>

      float TopHeightW;     //Weight of distance between bird and top pipe on y-axis